2023-csc-47300/EasyEstate/README.md

 - Sign up for an account.
 - Log in to their existing account.
 - Log in/sign up with email or with Google.
-- Favorite their listings and be able to see them on the profile page.

 # Front End & Back End
 |  Front End  |            Back End             |